Effective action

 In quantum field theory, the quantum effective action is a modified expression for the classical action taking into account quantum corrections while ensuring that the principle of least action applies, meaning that extremizing the effective action yields the equations of motion for the vacuum expectation values of the quantum fields.
 The effective action also acts as a generating functional for one-particle irreducible correlation functions.
 The potential component of the effective action is called the effective potential, with the expectation value of the true vacuum being the minimum of this potential rather than the classical potential, making it important for studying spontaneous symmetry breaking.

 It was first defined perturbatively by Jeffrey Goldstone and Steven Weinberg in 1962, while the non-perturbative definition was introduced by Bryce DeWitt in 1963 and independently by Giovanni Jona-Lasinio in 1964.

 The article describes the effective action for a single scalar field, however, similar results exist for multiple scalar or fermionic fields.

 Generating functionals

-These generation functionals also have applications in statistical mechanics and information theory, with slightly different factors of $i$ and sign conventions.
+These generating functionals also have applications in statistical mechanics and information theory, with slightly different factors of $i$ and sign conventions.